“I’m really proud of our miracle nation”: NVPC’s Melissa Kwee on her dreams for a City of Good

 But we also operate in a system that tends to be quite win-lose and very harsh on failure.
 The perception of failure is to receive judgement.

 The sense of failing or losing out is such a strong cultural belief that it often causes people to become selfish, territorial, judgmental and self-righteous.
-That has become part of our cultural growth.

 When people don’t put the welfare of others first, when they don’t take a step back and see what is the common good but pursue exclusively a narrow private interest, that’s ultimately where things fall apart.